Availment of the 105-Day Expanded Maternity Leave Under Republic Act 11210 FAQs

 Maternity leave in the teaching profession

-Can pregnant women who are on job order or contact of service positions in the public sector avail of the maternity leave under R.A.
+Can pregnant women who are on job order or contract of service positions in the public sector avail of maternity leave under R.A.
 No. 11210?

 Female “contract of service” and “job order” workers in government offices are classified as female workers in the informal economy.
 They may claim maternity leave benefits from the SSS if they have remitted to the SSS at least three (3) monthly contributions in the twelve (12)-month period immediately preceding the semester of her childbirth, miscarriage, or emergency termination of pregnancy. – (Sec.
 1, Rule VII, RA 11210 IRR)